QuentinRa/blog.quentinra.dev/special/toolbox/website/hosting.md

 [Go back](..)

-If you need to store a small file, you may use
+If you need to store a small/medium-sized file, you may use

 * <https://filevert.fr/> (green IT 🌳)